michael-donat/blog/_posts/2014-04-22-extreme-feedback-device.md

 Some spare bits like extension lead, jump leads, connector stripes, bulbs etc I will leave to your own creativity.

-REMEMBER, THIS PROJECT IS RUNNING ON HIGH VOLTAGE, THIS CAN KILL YOU (NO JOKES) IF YOU DO A COWBOY JOB OUT OF IT!
+<h4 style='color: red;'>REMEMBER, THIS PROJECT IS RUNNING ON HIGH VOLTAGE, THIS CAN KILL YOU IF YOU DO A COWBOY JOB OUT OF IT (NO JOKES)!!!</h4>

 Whatever you do with my instructions, you do at your own risk.